afarrellsherman/Woolf/docs/usermanual.md

 and negative (Class B, C, and D), with test data reserved for a final accuracy measure, and an unknown set of data.
-Use featureCSVfromFasta.py to create three CSV based feature tables, one for training, one final one for testing after you have made all the modifications to the data, and one unlabeled table for prediction.
+Use the `featureTable` script to create three CSV-based feature tables, one for training, one final one for testing after you have made all the modifications to the data, and one unlabeled table for prediction.